Vicerrector Académico de la Universidad Iberoamericana, México, D.F.

 (Doctoral Thesis: "Economic Adjustment Policies and the Environment: A Case Study of Brazil”: Advisor: David Pearce); Master of Economics, Institute of Industrial Economics, National University Rio de Janeiro, 1992 (Master’s Thesis: “Sustainable Rents from Mineral Extraction in Brazil”; Advisors: Joáo Carlos Ferraz e Ronaldo Serôa da Motta); Post-Graduate in Public Policy, United Nations/ILPES/Cepal (Santiago, Chile), 1990 (with distinction); Bachelor in Economic Sciences, Faculty of Economics and Administration, National University of Rio de Janeiro, 1986 (graduated cum laude).
 Adjunct Professor and Coordinator of Research Group for Environmental Economics and Sustainable Development, Institute of Economics, National University of Rio de Janeiro.
 Consultant to various research projects on economic development and environmental economics.
 Areas of interest: Global Warming, Socio-Economic Causes of Biodiversity Loss, Trade and the Environment, Energy and Sustainable Development, Economic Instruments for Environmental Management, Environmental Accounting and Natural Resource Valuation, with a range of publications on these topics.
 President of the Brazilian Society of Ecological Economics (ECO_ECO), 1996-99.

-David is currently an Economics Lecturer at Harvard University.
-For the past several years, he has been teaching Microeconomics and Macroeconomic analysis at both Wellesley College and Harvard University.
-Previously, David taught economics for four years at Stanford University.
+David is currently an Economics Lecturer at the University of Wisconsin - Madison.
+Prior to moving to UWM, he taught Microeconomics and Macroeconomic analysis at Wellesley College, Harvard University and Stanford University.
 He has received wide recognition for his teaching talent and animated style, and strives to make his courses interesting, important and relevant.
-David has been teaching in CSF’s courses since 2004.
+David has been teaching in CSF courses since 2004.

 University of Brasilia, Brazil